Turmeric (botanical name: Curcuma Longa) is a member of the ginger family. Its root (bright yellow spice) is a staple ingredient in curry dishes.

 5. Curcumin may enhance the hypoglycemic effect of anti-diabetic medications and result in low blood sugar.

 6. Curcumin can inhibit platelet aggregation and increase the risk of bleeding in dogs taking anticoagulant or antiplatelet medication.
+It should be discontinued prior to a surgery due to reduced blood clotting.

 7. Turmeric spice powder is high in oxalate, so can increase the risk of kidney stone formation in susceptible breeds of dogs.
 (A high-quality curcumin supplement that contains negligible levels of oxalate is a safer alternative to turmeric powder)